S3 API

 * **Proxy mode** (`alluxio.worker.s3.redirect.enabled=false`, the default): the receiving worker fetches data from the owning worker and streams it to the client.
 Every client works.
 Cost: cross-worker reads traverse the network twice (\~50% throughput vs. redirect mode).

-* **Redirect mode** (`alluxio.worker.s3.redirect.enabled=true`): the receiving worker issues an HTTP 307 to point the client directly at the data owner — zero proxy overhead, linear throughput scaling. **Constraint**: the AWS SDK does not follow 307 redirects to non-AWS endpoints.
+* **Redirect mode** (`alluxio.worker.s3.redirect.enabled=true`): the receiving worker issues an HTTP 307 pointing the client directly at the data owner — zero proxy overhead, linear throughput scaling. **Constraint**: the AWS SDK does not follow 307 redirects to non-AWS endpoints.
 Clients built on it (AWS CLI, boto3, PyTorch S3 Connector) cannot use this mode.

 ### Choosing a Pattern